Sponsored links:

 Palais des Papes and the Cathédrale Notre-Dame des Doms d'Avignon

-The big advantage of leaving the car under the Place du Palais is that you are already in the very centre of old town so you can immediately go to the beautiful Cathedral of Avignon (Notre Dame des Doms) (A; GPS: 43.951573, 4.807344) or to the Palace of Popes (Palais des Papes) (B; GPS: 43.950653, 4.806979) built in the fourteenth century.
+One of the greatest advantages of parking under the Place du Palais is your immediate immersion into the heart of Avignon's old town.
+From here, you can effortlessly stroll to the stunning Cathedral of Avignon (Notre Dame des Doms) (A; GPS: 43.951573, 4.807344) or marvel at the grandeur of the Palace of Popes (Palais des Papes) (B; GPS: 43.950653, 4.806979), a magnificent structure dating back to the fourteenth century.
+Both sites are monumental testaments to the city's profound historical and spiritual legacy.

 The Doms Gardens (Rocher des Doms)